Collaborative Research and Academic Activities

 Collaborative Research and Academic Working Groups

-Final NSF Research Coordination Network (RCN) - Climate, Energy, Environment and Engagement in Semiarid Regions (CE3SAR) meeting in Corpus Christi postponed.
-Planned for October or November 2017 pursuant to NSF’s extension of the program.
+Final NSF Research Coordination Network (RCN) - Climate, Energy, Environment and Engagement in Semiarid Regions (CE3SAR) meeting scheduled for November 27-27, 2017 in Corpus Christi

 - The goal of the meeting is to create mini-roadmaps for five major research themes (see below) embraced by the network.